grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 with a scope scanning the water and generally working out what's of interest that's just out of eyeshot.

-To start with, things are quiet; our host tells us instead about some of his extensive experience in conservation in the local area in the gaps, which is _fascinating_.
+To start with, things are quiet; our host tells us instead about some of his extensive experience in conservation in the local area, which is _fascinating_.
 After a while, some birds start to turn up.
-We bump into good numbers of ducks in Erwarton Bay; lots of Wigeon and Teal, and a sprinkling of Red-breasted Merganser; these continue to pop-up across the trip; great!
+We bump into good numbers of ducks in Erwarton Bay; lots of Wigeon and Teal, and a sprinkling of Red-breasted Merganser; these continue to pop up across the trip; great!

-As we continue, the banks of the river get muddier, and we switch from ducks to waders, picking up Bar-tailed Godwit to add to yesterday's Black-tailed, plus more Knot, Dunlin, Redshank and Curlews.
+As we continue, the banks of the river get muddier and we switch from ducks to waders, picking up Bar-tailed Godwit to add to yesterday's Black-tailed, plus more Knot, Dunlin, Redshank and Curlews.

-Further up the river starts to widen again, and there's exciting news of Slavonian Grebe from the shore - probably from quite near where we were yesterday, in fact.
+Further up, the river starts to widen again and there's exciting news of Slavonian Grebe from the shore - probably quite near where we were yesterday, in fact.
 Try as we might though, we can't find them; the best we get from our increased vigilance is an unexpected Shag.